top of page

 IN AN EMERGENCY

-Some Notes on Chest Discomfort
+Some Notes on Chest Pain/Heart Attack

 • Heart discomfort is frequently not described as “pain”.
 The discomfort may be just an ill-defined sensation of pressure in the chest, squeezing, fullness, indigestion, discomfort in the jaw, teeth, arms or between the shoulder blades.